 Use Cases

-All tables in Healthbase are connected through a healthbase_id
+All tables in Healthbase are connected through a healthbase_id.
+The entitylookup table has the crosswalk of healthbase_id and NPI or Medicare Provider ID.

 1. Find final parents for an HCO